Anwar8/Blaze/notes/journal.md

 4. [ ] Distributed stiffness contribution assembly with `Tpetra`.
 5. [ ] Distributed solution procedure.
 6. [ ] Massive clean-up.
+7. [ ] Timer update so it can list the times for `MPI` ranks, and then display all this information at the end as a unified summary.

+**BC-handling** What if I created a map, or linked to an existing map, of which rank each node belongs to or something similar, and that is passed to the `NodalRestraint` object, which then knows where to search for each node?
+Or, what if I created a new class, for exampe `DistributedBCManager` that has this information, and it uses it to create the needed `NodalRestraint` objects on each rank?
+Actually, the second idea is quite close to what *Desired updates*: Change how BCs are handled by delegating their control to a BC manager class `BCManager`.
+In the same way, I could possibly use `LoadManager` to do the same for the loads, and then the `Scribe` for the records.
+Of course, the `Scribe` will need to do a gather operation at the end to organise the results in one place.
+Perhaps the `CommunicationsManager` should be revisited as it has to have the information about the mapping of the nodes and ranks?

 ### 11 May